pg-support/supt-km/docs/4. Processes/a. General/Promotion Grace Period & Price Matching - Check Basecamp for updates.md

-# Promotion Grace Period & Price Matching
+# Promotion Grace Period & Price Matching - Check Basecamp for updates

 Internally, we'll have a 2-day grace period (prior and after) for most promotions unless specifically addressed.
 We need to ALWAYS tell the customers that we offer 'price match' as a goodwill gesture for the specific case.
 We do not want our customers to think we're operating this as a general rule.